 - Deceptive or misleading practices

-The BBB opened a file for Better Day Loans on 12/19/2019.
-There have been 24 official complaints and 34 customer reviews with the BBB since then.
-The average rating for these reviews is just 1.12/5.
+The BBB started tracking Better Day Loans in late 2019, there have been more than 40 official complaints and 75 customer reviews.
+The average rating for these reviews is one out of five stars.

 The business seems to be relatively new, especially since the BBB opened its file at the end of 2019.
 That means that there aren’t many other mentions of them elsewhere online.
-But since their profile in the BBB is almost unanimously negative, it’s unlikely that other consumer reports would disagree.
+Trustpilot has just one middle-of-the-road review.

 People usually don’t turn to payday lenders unless they have a desperate need for some fast cash.
 Though we definitely don’t recommend working with Better Day Loans, they do have some advantages to offer those people, theoretically.